A Brief Overview of Whiskey

 However, the Prohibition era did not last forever, and in 1933, the 21st Amendment was passed, which repealed Prohibition.
 The whiskey industry in Kentucky was quick to recover, and by the end of the 1930s, the distilleries were once again producing whiskey on a large scale.

 Over the past few decades, the whiskey industry in Kentucky has continued to evolve and grow.
-The introduction of new technologies and production methods has helped to improve the quality and consistency of the whiskey, and the number of distilleries in Kentucky has increased dramatically.
+Introducing new technologies and production methods has helped improve the quality and consistency of the whiskey, and the number of distilleries in Kentucky has increased dramatically.

 Today, Kentucky whiskey is known for its smooth, full-bodied flavor and is enjoyed by millions of people all over the world.
 Some of the most well-known whiskey brands in Kentucky include Maker’s Mark, Jim Beam, and Wild Turkey, and these brands have helped to establish Kentucky as one of the premier whiskey-producing regions in the world.